eiffel-community/eiffel/eiffel-vocabulary/EiffelArtifactCreatedEvent.md

 ### data.fileInformation
 __Type:__ Object[]
 __Required:__ No
 __Description:__ A list of the artifact file contents.
-This information is optional, and when included, MAY include a complete or incomplete list of contents.
+This information is optional and, when included, MAY include a complete or incomplete list of contents.
 In other words, it may be used to highlight only particular files of interest, such as launcher binaries or other entry-points.

 #### data.fileInformation.name
 __Type:__ String